xpqz/Couchzilla.jl/README.md

 Documentation can be found on [http://xpqz.github.io/couchzilla](http://xpqz.github.io/couchzilla)

+The README here is a short extract from the main documentation; it may be out of date.

 ## Getting Started

 Couchzilla defines two types, `Client` and `Database`. `Client` represents an authenticated